di6esh/student_assistant_w2/README.md

 👉 http://127.0.0.1:5000/

 ## 🚀 Deployment
-This project is deployed on Vercel for frontend hosting.
+This project is deployed on pythonAnywhere
-To deploy your own version:

-bash
-Copy code
-vercel deploy
-You can also run Flask locally for backend interactions.

 ## 📚 What This Project Demonstrates
 💡 Structuring a full Flask web application